Tip 3.1 – Cyprus Tax – Related Party Transactions to be at arm’s length in Cyprus

 Article 33 of the Income Tax Law

-The Cyprus income tax law forbids related party transaction to carry out on preferential terms.
+The Cyprus income tax law forbids related party transaction to be carried out on preferential terms.
 Effectively disallowing any preferential treatment afforded due to the relation of the parties.

 1 (a) When a business participates directly or indirectly in the management or the control of the capital of another business; or